Pipelines

 To view a pipeline's details on the canvas, do one of the following:

-- Single-click the pipeline to select it, click the ... icon next to it, and click Open pipeline.
+- Hover over the pipeline, click the ... button that appears next to it, and click Open.

-Then click Yes, delete to confirm the deletion.
+Then click Delete to confirm the deletion.

 Deleted pipelines can't be recovered.